AEMxr/L1-MaNorm-vs-L2-RMSNorm-Test-Report/README.md

 |---|---:|---:|---:|---:|---:|---:|---:|
 | MeanAbsNorm | +0.27% | -1.72% | +0.47% | -19.59% | -1.25% | -1.26% | -3.26% |
 | NoCorr | +18.72% | +7.48% | +23.93% | -98.35% | +0.24% | +0.14% | -3.26% |

+Note: `Curve Overfit Gap Δ%` measures the change after the best checkpoint, not the overall validation level.
+A smaller gap can come from a flatter curve, so it should be read alongside `Best Val Δ%` and `Avg Checkpoint Val Δ%`.

 #### 10.4.2 Anne of Green Gables Relative Differences